Smoqqqq/framework/README.md

 You can configure the folder in .env at

     TEMPLATES_FOLDER

+#### Routing
+For each page you create in the template folder, a route is created, with the exact same path and name ex:
+I created a file :

+    templates/doc/home.php

+I can now access it at myurl.com/doc/home

 #### Meta data
 in every page, add this to the first lines for meta data :